 Welcome Email: A student enrolled in a CBL course will receive a Welcome Email prior to the first day of classes.
 The student will be required to reply and answer the necessary questions that will be used to assist the CBL office in collecting data needed to communicate throughout the semester.

-Student Preference Sheet/Email: A student will be given information in regards to CBL placements that are available to them either during the Mandatory Orientation held during the first few weeks of classes or the student might also be contacted via email before the semester begins with placement options.
-The CBL student will need to complete this form before the end of the orientation session or reply to the email within 2 business days with their placement preference.
+Placement Preference Form: A student will be given information in regards to CBL placements that are available to them either in their first few classes or the student might also be contacted by the CBL office, via email, with placement options.
+The CBL student will need to complete this online form by the deadline given to have the best options for placements.
 The CBL office tries very hard to place the student in their first choice; however student class schedule, athletics and even transportation may play a role in being assigned a second or third choice.
 Students should consider all commitments before ranking their preferences.

 CBL Contract: The CBL Contract represents the understanding between all parties involved with a CBL Placement to include the CBL student, SLU professor, CBL Staff, and the Community Partner.
 The CBL student will utilize their course syllabus to complete the form and must submit this ONLINE by the deadline each semester.